 Great news about greens - they are nutrient dense!
 That means they are low in calories and high in nutrients.

 Leafy greens have about 10-35 calories per 125 mL (1/2 cup) cooked serving.
-They are rich in folate, vitamin A, calcium and vitamin C. They also high in fibre, and naturally low in fat and sodium.
+They are rich in folate, vitamin A, calcium and vitamin C. They are also high in fibre, and naturally low in fat and sodium.

 Delicious and easy ways to prepare dark leafy greens